9511 Lake Shore Boulevard "Katewood"

 Alfred Hoyt Granger, a native of Ohio, studied at the Massachusetts Institute of Technology and the Ecole des Beaux-Arts.
-A partnership of Granger with Frank B. Meade lasted from 1894 to 1897, after which Granger joined his brother-in-law, Charles Sumner Frost, in the firm of Frost and Granger in Chicago.
+A partnership of Granger with Frank B. Meade lasted from 1894 to 1897, after which Granger joined his brother-in-law, Charles Sumner Frost, in the firm of Frost & Granger in Chicago.

-Albert named his new home Katewood in honor of his wife.
+Albert named his new home, Katewood, in honor of his wife.
 Other buildings on the property included an ice house, horse stable, and a cow barn.

 A house staff of seven used all the latest developments for housekeeping – a slide-in gas clothes dryer, and a walk-in cold room with ice delivery every other day.

 Some features in the home were especially intriguing.
-The fireplace in the living room had a mantle over it that was actually the back of a sideboard.
-This was part of the furnishing of the conqueror Cortez.
+The fireplace in the living room had a mantle over it that was the back of a sideboard.
+The mantle was part of the furnishing of the conqueror Cortez.
 It had come into the possession of the dictator of Mexico, Porfirio Diaz, at the turn of the century.
 The piece was given to Albert Holden in appreciation for the work he had done to develop Mexican gold and silver mines.

 The Katewood garage and greenhouse were located at 9307 Lake Shore Boulevard.

-Henry and Emery May Norweb took possession Katewood from the Cleveland Trust Bank on November 22, 1920.
+Henry and Emery May Norweb took possession of Katewood from the Cleveland Trust Bank on November 22, 1920.